Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 This is somewhere where resources have been sunk, but no value has yet been created.

-Eg: imagine you owned a car factory.
+For example: imagine you owned a car factory.
 You can't sell half a car.
 You can only sell a car that is complete.
 Same with software.
 Half a feature is useless.
 Completing work adds value.

 Therefore: bias your actions towards finishing things.
 Junior coders often like to chase shiny new things and start new projects before finishing what they started.
 This is normal, it's also ineffective.